 It won’t hurt to like the people you’re with and have plenty of conversation topics ready.
 It’s going to be a fun night—but a long one, too.

-Of course, if Times Square isn’t your cup of tea, there are plenty of other ways to ring in 2019 in NYC—including concerts, comedy shows and a run in Central Park; just search on our events page.
+Of course, if Times Square isn’t your cup of tea, there are plenty of other ways to ring in 2020 in NYC—including concerts, comedy shows and a run in Central Park; just search on our events page or check out our article on some great alternatives.
 However you choose to celebrate, have a great time.
 Happy New Year!